-Entering her 38th season, Denise Dallamora is the only coach in Brandeis women’s soccer history.
-She boasts a career record of 355-272-72 ranking her ninth among active coaches in career Division III victories and 14th all-time.
+Entering her 40th season, Denise Dallamora is the only coach in Brandeis women’s soccer history.
+One of only four coaches in NCAA history with four decades on the sidelines, she boasts a career record of 367-277-72, ranking her ninth among active coaches in career Division III victories and 14th all-time.
 She began the soccer team in 1980 and Brandeis has developed into one of the most highly regarded Division III programs in the country, earning some of the highest accolades from the United Soccer Coaches: The Women's Committee Award of Excellence in 2014, just the third Division III coach to receive the award since 1999; the Division III National Coach of the Year, in 2016; and in 2017, a scholarship was named in her honor, granting one female coach free tuition to a United Soccer Coaches' coaching course or to the national convention in January.

-Dallamora has led the Judges to the postseason in 14 of the past 15 campaigns, including the NCAA tournament in six of the last eight.
+Dallamora has led the Judges to the postseason in 15 of the past 16 campaigns, including the NCAA tournament in five in a row and seven of the last nine.
+Last season, the Judges climbed as high as #10 in the Division III poll after starting the season 8-0 and 10-1.

 In 2016, she guided Brandeis to its best start in program history, as they went 12-0-1 and ascended into the NSCAA Division III top 10.
 After finishing the regular season with a 13-3-3 record, ranked 23rd in the nation, the Judges earned their third-straight at-large berth to the Big Dance.
 They went on the road and defeated Virginia Wesleyan, 3-0, and #5-ranked College of New Jersey on PK, 4-2, after a 1-1 draw.
 Brandeis earned the right to host sectionals and took advantage, knocking off #15 McDaniel, 1-0, and #1-ranked William Smith, 4-3, to reach the Final Four for the first time in program history.
 The Judges fell to eventual champions and conference foes Washington University, 2-1, in the semifinals to end their campaign at 16-4-4, tying the school record for wins in a season.
 After the season, Dallamora was honored by the United Soccer Coaches as the National Division III Coach of the Year.